 What’s your point?
 There is no way that article helped anyone move closer to Christ.
 If anything, it pandered to weak Christians who are susceptible to criticizing people while alienating those who need their Jesus.

 The word sarcasm means to cut the flesh.
 The idea is that of a meat cutter who cuts away the less valuable parts of the meat.
 The meat cutter saves the good stuff and gets rid of the bad things.

 That’s sarcasm, and that is what that blog post accomplished.
 It was a clear signal that we don’t value you, Ann Voskamp, and to prove it, we’re going to ridicule you to the world.
 That is not the way of Christ (Matthew 22:36-40).

-Now, if the goal was to make sure her “followers” dug a little deeper in their followership, the blog post did its job.
+Now, if the goal was to make sure her “followers” dug a little deeper into their followership, the blog post did its job.
 If the mockers wanted to alienate a large following, they did well.

-I have an idealistic pipe dream that Christians will stop ridiculing fellow image bearers or fellow believers.
+I have an idealistic pipe dream that Christians will stop ridiculing fellow image-bearers or fellow believers.
 I don’t expect the culture to act like Christ.
 I expect them to hate both me and my ideas, but it seems like some Christians should give a better effort.

 And the tongue is a fire, a world of unrighteousness.
-It is a restless evil, full of deadly poison. – James 3:6, 8
+It is a restless evil, full of deadly poison (James 3:6, 8).

 This post is about dehumanizing someone with whom you don’t have a relationship.
 It’s the person you don’t like or don’t agree with or you’re just a self-righteous person with no moral or social filter when it comes to devaluing image bearers.